 of experience

 I am interested in philosophical problems about perception and conscious experience, and in the cognitive science of language comprehension, judgement and reasoning.
-I study how automatic cognition shapes philosophical thought, and how findings about philosophical cognition help address some philosophical problems about perception and consciousness.
+My colleagues and I study how automatic cognition shapes philosophical thought, and how findings about philosophical cognition help address some philosophical problems about perception and consciousness.
+We hypothesize that problems including the ‘problem of perception’ and the ‘hard problem of consciousness‘ can be overcome through empirical insight into their cognitive sources.
+We focus on two cognitive sources: conflicts between fragmented folk beliefs and comprehension biases.
+We thank the British Academy and the Fritz-Thyssen Foundation for support of the live projects ‘Fragmented beliefs’ and ‘Experimental argument analysis: Reasoning with stereotypes’.

 Collaborators